EnviDat/ckanext-passwordless_api/README.md

 - **passwordless_api.cookie_path**
   - Description: Set a specific path to use the cookie, e.g. `/api`.
   - Default: `/` (all paths).
+- **passwordless_api.anonymous_usernames**
+  - Description: Set to true to anonymise usernames when generated.
+  - Default: false.
+- **passwordless_api.anonymous_domain_exceptions**
+  - Description: Email domain exceptions that should not be anonymised, if enabled.
+  - Default: None.

 ## Endpoints